Mar-a-Lago: Trump ownership

 In the early 1990s, Trump faced financial difficulties.
-While negotiating with his bankers, he promised to divide Mar-a-Lago into smaller properties, alarming Palm Beach residents, so the city council rejected his plan to do so.
-Trump instead turned the estate into a private club in 1994, fighting off what he considered to be excessive restrictions.
+While negotiating with bankers he attempted to divide Mar-a-Lago into smaller properties, alarming Palm Beach residents.
+City council rejected this plan.
+Trump instead turned the estate into a private club in 1995, fighting what he considered to be excessive restrictions.

-The new club hosted concerts by Céline Dion and Billy Joel and had beauty pageant contestants as guests.
-Mar-a-Lago has frequently hosted the International Red Cross Ball, an annual "white tie, tails, and tiara" event.
-Founded by Post, it has a history of support of the mission of the American Red Cross.
+The new club hosted concerts by celebrities such as Céline Dion and Billy Joel, and had beauty pageant contestants as guests.
+Mar-a-lago also had numerous celebrity guests; notably, Michael Jackson and Lisa Marie Presley had their honeymoon there in 1994, and according to his biography Michael Jackson: The Magic and the Madness Jackson and Presley kissed for the first time at Mar-a-Lago early in their relationship.
+It still frequently hosted the International Red Cross Ball, an annual "white tie, tails, and tiara" event founded by Post.